5T33Z0/OC-Little-Translated/01. Adding Fake Devices/Ambient Light Sensor (ALS0)/README.md

 ### 2. No ambient light sensor device interface exists

-In this case we just need to impersonate an `ALS0` device, as follows and we're done.:
+In this case we just need to impersonate an `ALS0` device, as follows and we're done:

 ```
 DefinitionBlock ("", "SSDT", 2, "ACDT", "ALS0", 0)